cferdinandi/kraken/README.md

 # Kraken
-Kraken is a lightweight front-end boilerplate to help you start your responsive web projects.
+Kraken is a lightweight, mobile-first boilerplate for front-end web developers.

 It includes just the essentials: